tomit4/git_presentation/README.md

 thought of as a series of snapshots, or a miniature filesystem.
-By keeping a record of only the changes to the files made, rather than copying over the entirity of the project itself, Git is significantly more efficient and performant than its predecessors as if a file remains unchanged within an overall change to the version of the project, there are not additional changes saved to the database on that file (only on the files that are changed).
+By keeping a record of only the changes to the files made, rather than copying over the entirity of the project itself, Git is significantly more efficient and performant than its predecessors.
+In Git, if a file remains unchanged within an overarching update to the version of the project, there are not additional changes saved to the database for that file (only on the files that have been updated).

 <img src="https://github.com/tomit4/git_presentation/blob/main/assets/slide_005.png">